-The programme involves class-based and web-based learning.
-There are formal lectures, seminars with individual student presentations and invited speakers, group work and guided reading.
-Students are encouraged to relate theory to practice and to work on real case studies, from their own countries, a country they have worked in or a country of their choice.
-A significant proportion of their study is self-directed.
+The programme teaching modules involve class-based and web-based learning.
+There will be formal lectures, seminars with individual student presentations and invited speakers, group work and guided reading.
+The students are encouraged to relate theory to practice and to work on real case studies, from their own countries, a country they have worked in or a country of their choice.
+A significant proportion of their study will be self-directed.